3stR4M/mi7g00sh-410b9/_posts/2021-5-10-brainpan.md

 published: true
 ---

-For everyone who's trying to get some hands-on practice on buffer overflows, without getting too much of a headache, brainpan is a great box to begin with, as it gives the plain basics of how you should approach buffer overflows.
+For anyone who's trying to get some hands-on practice on buffer overflows, without getting too much of a headache, brainpan is a great box to begin with, as it gives the plain basics of how you should approach buffer overflows.
 I suggest trying to solve the box on your own before moving on with the walkthrough, but if you must use it... try not to read the whole thing, but a bit just to get yourself un-stuck.